 In the examples above there is an error in the citations for one of the publications.

-ars in all three styles generated by JSTOR.
+The error appears in all three styles generated by JSTOR.

 Can you identify it?